Since 1974 Village Building & Restoration, LLC has been remodeling the Farmington Valley, with attention to details and you, our client.

 - Ask for the contractor’s best price up front.
 Ethical contractors do this.
 Unfortunately some contractors will use a low bid as a point to start negotiating.
 Then you will never know if you got the right price.

 - Ask their insurance agent to send you proof of insurance directly.
-This is the only way to insure that they have current insurance.
+This is the only way to ensure that they have current insurance.

-- Ask for their Connecticut Registration Number and then go to the state site and see what their status is.
+- Ask for their Connecticut Registration Number and then go to the state site to see what their status is.

 - If your house was built before 1978, the remodeling contractor must be certified in Lead Safe Work Practices.
 Ask to see their license number and then check out the government website to make sure it is current.
 This is another area where a contractor can endanger the health of you and your children if they are not properly trained.

-- Finally, all Connecticut home improvement contractor must disclose all legal entities that they have been an owner, shareholder or partner in that has been a home improvement contractor.
+- Finally, all Connecticut home improvement contractors must disclose all legal entities that they have been an owner, shareholder, or partner in that has been a home improvement contractor.
 This requirement is for the previous 5 years.

-If you are seriously considering hiring any contractor with a very attractive bid to install a new kitchen, bathroom or an addition please refer to How to Select a Professional Remodeling Contractor.
+If you are seriously considering hiring any contractor with a very attractive bid to install a new kitchen, bathroom, or an addition, please refer to How to Hire a Professional Remodeling Contractor.
 Ask all the questions and get the answers in writing to every question before you sign.
 You will be glad you did.

 Typical Results of the Low Bidder

-Framing – Walls that aren't plumb create problems with drywall and finish work.
-The cabinets and trim work won’t be flush with wall or ceiling.
+Framing – Walls that aren’t plumb created problems with drywall and finish work.
+The cabinets and trim work won’t be flush with the walls or ceiling.
 The gaps will be almost impossible to fill and it will just look awful.

 Cabinetry – Drawers that come apart, loose hinges, shelves that warp, mismatched hardware are just some of the issues with lower quality cabinets.
 Inexperienced remodelers will have a tough time getting the measurements right and that can lead to significant modifications on site.
 It can even mean replacement cabinets need to be ordered and that can delay your project for weeks.

-Windows – Bargain windows (10 windows for $499 etc,) are no bargain.
+Windows – Bargain windows (10 windows for $499, etc.) are no bargain.
 They will cost a lot more in energy in the long run than the up front “savings”.
 Well made windows are custom manufactured to fit each opening.
-This insures the proper sealing of the opening.
+This ensures the proper sealing of the opening.
 Properly measured and installed windows will keep your home warm in the winter and cool in the summer.
-Don’t let the low bidder tell you that all windows are created equal, they aren’t.
+Don’t let the low bidder tell you that all windows are created equal.
+They aren’t.

 Granite – This can be a big investment that can look like a mistake.
 If the template isn’t prepared correctly, it simply won’t fit properly.
 It will have uneven seams, and if the sub decking shifts – the seams will get bigger and filling it in only makes it look worse.

-Plumbing – Poorly installed plumbing fixtures or cheap plumbing components, especially the ones behind the walls can begin to leak and cause long term damage to floors, walls and ceilings.
-Leaks can create mold issues and mold is very expensive to remediate...
-If noted on insurance CLU report; your home may be considered uninsurable in which case it can't be sold.
-If you go too cheap on toilets you end up having a plunge your toilets daily (hard to believe but it is true).
+Plumbing – Poorly installed plumbing fixtures or cheap plumbing components, especially the ones behind the walls can begin to leak and cause long term damage to floors, walls, and ceilings.
+Leaks can create mold issues and mold is very expensive to remediate.
+If noted on insurance CLU report, your home may be considered uninsurable in which case it can’t be sold.
+If you go too cheap on toilets you end up having to plunge your toilets daily (hard to believe but it’s true).

 HVAC – Uneven airflow distribution means the home won’t heat/cool well in all rooms.
 If your system isn’t properly balanced this can lead to a big increase in utility bills.
 It can appear to be cheaper up front but it is much more expensive in the long run because the energy efficiency (SEER) rating will have a direct impact on your monthly utility bill.

 Roofing – Improper installations will create problems with storms with strong wind and rain.
 Shingles secured with only 3 nails can blow off in very low winds.
-You can end up with leaks that damage drywall, cabinets, carpet etc...
-Flat roofs can be really expensive to repair/replace if the roofer uses low quality material.
+You can end up with leaks that damage drywall, cabinets, carpet, etc. Flat roofs can be really expensive to repair or replace if the roofer uses low quality material.
 It will be very expensive when you go to sell and the inspection report comes back with the news that the roof needs to be replaced.
 It will likely cost thousands of dollars and may even cause a buyer to walk away.

-Paint – Painting is only as good as the prep work... uneven seams and lines from the rolling brush.
-If cheap paint is used you have no wash-ability – paint comes off and you're looking at drywall mud... trim work that is sloppy looks even worse when it is painted.
+Paint – Painting is only as good as the prep work.
+Uneven seams and lines from the rolling brush make for obvious imperfections in the painting work.
+If cheap paint is used you have no wash-ability – paint comes off and you’re looking at drywall mud.
+Trim work that is sloppy looks even worse when it is painted.